aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/pivot-tables/delete-pivot-table-from-a-worksheet/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells provides a feature to delete or remove Pivot Table from a Worksheet.
-You can delete the pivot table using pivot table object or pivot table position.
-Please use the [**Worksheet.PivotTables.Remove()**](https://reference.aspose.com/cells/net/aspose.cells.pivot/pivottablecollection/methods/remove) method to delete the pivot table using pivot table object and [**Worksheet.PivotTables.RemoveAt()**](https://reference.aspose.com/cells/net/aspose.cells.pivot/pivottablecollection/methods/removeat) method to delete pivot table object using its position inside the pivot table collection.
+Aspose.Cells provides a feature to delete or remove a **Pivot Table** from a **Worksheet**.
+You can delete the pivot table using a pivot table object or a pivot table position.
+Please use the [**Worksheet.PivotTables.Remove()**](https://reference.aspose.com/cells/net/aspose.cells.pivot/pivottablecollection/methods/remove) method to delete the pivot table using a pivot table object and the [**Worksheet.PivotTables.RemoveAt()**](https://reference.aspose.com/cells/net/aspose.cells.pivot/pivottablecollection/methods/removeat) method to delete the pivot table using its position within the pivot table collection.

 {{% /alert %}}

 The following sample code deletes two pivot tables from the worksheet.
-First it removes pivot table using [**Worksheet.PivotTables.Remove()**](https://reference.aspose.com/cells/net/aspose.cells.pivot/pivottablecollection/methods/remove) method and then it removes pivot table using [**Worksheet.PivotTables.RemoveAt()**](https://reference.aspose.com/cells/net/aspose.cells.pivot/pivottablecollection/methods/removeat) method
+First, it removes a pivot table using the **Worksheet.PivotTables.Remove()** method, and then it removes a pivot table using the **Worksheet.PivotTables.RemoveAt()** method.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-PivotTablesAndPivotCharts-RemovePivotTable-RemovePivotTableFromWorksheet.cs" >}}
 {{< app/cells/assistant language="csharp" >}}